 For example, an environmental sustainability requirement could be delivering a plan on how the supplier will maximise use of recycled content.

-Find and use the model clauses in the Sustainable Procurement Guide to identify sustainability requirements and contract terms for your procurement.
+Use the model clauses from the Sustainable Procurement Guide to identify sustainability requirements and contract terms for your procurement.

 Step 3: Evaluate and engage